Delving deep: a population of extremely dusty dwarfs observed by JWST: Testing the impact of the dust extinction law, PAH strength and star-formation history

 \section{Testing the impact of the dust extinction law, PAH strength and star-formation history}

 In this Appendix we investigate the impact of the chosen dust extinction law, i.e. \citet{Calzetti2000}, the PAH strength and star-formation history (SFH) on the results of our paper.
 For this reason we repeat the BAGPIPES run described in Section \ref{sec:SEDfitting}, but first assuming a Small Magellanic Cloud (SMC) extinction curve \citep{Gordon2003}, second fixing the dust mass associated to PAH to 10\% and third assuming an exponentially declining (i.e. SFR$\propto e^{-(t/\tau)}$) SFH.
-We show the comparison of the derived redshift, stellar mass, SFR and A$_{V}$ in figure \ref{fig:SMC_Calzetti} for the test on the dust extinction law, in figure \ref{fig:PAH} for the test on the PAH strength and in figure \ref{fig:SFH} for the test on the SFH.
-For 91/141 ($\sim64\%$) of the objects the change in the dust extinction law has a minor impact on the redshift estimation, as $\delta z=|z_{Calzetti}-z_{SMC}|/(1+z_{Calzetti})<0.15$.
-For these objects the other physical properties are also quite stable, with absolute differences in the stellar mass, SFR and A$_{V}$ of 0.25 dex, 0.35 dex and 0.12 mag, which are generally equal or smaller than the differences induced by changing from Kron to 0.2"-radius aperture photometry (see Appendix \ref{sec:fixedpaerture}).
-The median value of the optical dust extinction remains large, varying from 4.8 mag using a \citet{Calzetti2000} reddening law to 4.5 mag considering a SMC reddening law.
-At the same time, almost all galaxies, 138/141, are still very dusty sources as A$_{V}\geq$1.
+We show the comparison of the derived redshift, stellar mass, SFR and A$_{V}$ in figure \ref{fig:SMC_Calzetti} for the test on the dust extinction law, in figure \ref{fig:PAH} for the test on the PAH strength and in figures \ref{fig:SFH} and \ref{fig:SFH2} for the test on the SFH.
+For 86/133 ($\sim65\%$) of the objects the change in the dust extinction law has a minor impact on the redshift estimation, as $\delta z=|z_{Calzetti}-z_{SMC}|/(1+z_{Calzetti})<0.15$.
+For these objects the other physical properties are also quite stable, with absolute differences in the stellar mass, SFR and A$_{V}$ of 0.25 dex, 0.36 dex and 0.12 mag, which are generally equal or smaller than the differences induced by changing from Kron to 0.2"-radius aperture photometry (see Appendix \ref{sec:fixedpaerture}).
+The median value of the optical dust extinction remains large, varying from 4.9 mag using a \citet{Calzetti2000} reddening law to 4.5 mag considering a SMC reddening law.
+At the same time, almost all galaxies, 130/133, are still very dusty sources as A$_{V}\geq$1.
 Imposing a low mass content associated to PAH as a similar low impact on the results.
-Indeed, 90/141 objects have a redshift that change less than $\delta z=|z_{free}-z_{10\%}|/(1+z_{free})<0.15$.
-The median optical dust extinction is 4.2 mag, with only four objects with A$_{V}\leq$1.
-Finally, changing the SFH to an exponentially declining one has a larger impact on the redshift, with only 59/141 objects with a redshift change less than $\delta z=|z_{del}-z_{dec}|/(1+z_{del})<0.15$.
-However, the sample is still composed at 80$\%$ by galaxies with $z<2$ with median stellar mass of $10^{7.0}\,\rm M_{\odot}$ and median dust extinction $\rm A_{V}=4.8$.
-At the same time, 133/136 galaxies are still very dusty sources with A$_{V}\geq$1.
+Indeed, 85/133 objects have a redshift that change less than $\delta z=|z_{free}-z_{10\%}|/(1+z_{free})<0.15$.
+The median optical dust extinction is 4.2 mag, with only two objects with A$_{V}\leq$1.
+Finally, we change the SFH considering separately an exponentially declining one and a burst one.
+The first has a larger impact on the redshift, with only 65/133 objects with a redshift change less than $\delta z=|z_{del}-z_{dec}|/(1+z_{del})<0.15$.
+However, the sample is still composed at 78$\%$ by galaxies with $z<2$ with median stellar mass of $10^{7.0}\,\rm M_{\odot}$ and median dust extinction $\rm A_{V}=4.7$.
+At the same time, 131/133 galaxies are still very dusty sources with A$_{V}\geq$1.
+The available data is not enough to discriminate between the two SFHs, as the difference in the $\chi_{red}^{2}$ is below one for all objects.
+When we consider a single burst of star-formation, the fit is noticeably worst (i.e. $\Delta\chi^{2}_{red}>1$) than the case with a delayed SFH for 26\% of the sample and generally results on a larger $\chi^{2}$ for 86\% of the sample.
+Therefore, for at least part of the sample, a burst SFH is generally disfavoured by the data.
+In Figure \ref{fig:SFH2} we compare the physical parameters for the objects for which the two SFH produce comparably good fits, i.e., $\Delta\chi^{2}_{red}<1$.
+As for the previous case, there is a large scatter on the derived physical properties of each single objects, however the sample still remains dominated by $z<2$ galaxies, i.e. 84$\%$ of the sample even when considering a burst SFH.
+These galaxies at $z<2$ have a median dust extinction A$_{V}=4.8$ and median stellar mass $log(\rm M/M_{\odot})=7.0$, with only two of these galaxies having a A$_{V}<$1.
 Overall, we can conclude that the physical properties of each galaxy are quite uncertain, but the results presented in the paper are statistically robust.